-The challenge for the first lab turns around the question: How might we be able to improve Zambia's taxation of small and medium enterprises?
+The challenge for the first lab of tomorrow innovation process revolves around the question: How might we be able to improve Zambia's taxation of small and medium enterprises?

 The Republic of Zambia gained its independence in 1964 after decades of colonial rule by the British.
 The country is located in Southern Africa and borders Angola, the Democratic Republic of Congo, Tanzania, Malawi, Mozambique, Zimbabwe, Botswana and Namibia.
 It covers an area of 752,618 sq km.